kaifishr/kaifishr.github.io/_posts/2020-04-18-training-neural-networks-using-genetic-algorithms.md

 ### Parameters

-If not stated otherwise, during all experiments, the following set of parameters have been used:
+If not stated otherwise, the following parameters were used for all experiments:

 ```python
 n_agents = 4